Aharonov-Bohm interference as a probe of Majorana fermions: The Kitaev nanowire

 \section{The Kitaev nanowire}

-We begin by following Kitaev in defining a model Hamiltonian for a system admitting the existence of MZMs as
+We begin by following Kitaev in defining a model Hamiltonian ($\hat{H}_{\rm{KC}}$) for a system admitting the existence of MZMs as

-where $t$ is the nearest-neighbour hopping strength, $\mu$ is the on-site potential, $\Delta$ is the $p$-wave pairing amplitude, $\phi$ is the superconducting phase and N is the number of sites in the chain.
-Without loss of generality we set $\phi = 2\pi n$ where $n \in \mathbb{Z}$, resulting in $e^{i\phi} = 1$. $c_j$ is the fermionic annihilation operator acting on the ${j\mathrm{th}}$ site.
+where $t$ is the nearest-neighbour hopping strength, $\mu$ is the on-site potential, $\Delta$ is the $p$-wave pairing amplitude, $\theta$ is the superconducting phase and N is the number of sites in the chain.
+Without loss of generality we set $\theta = 2\pi n$ where $n \in \mathbb{Z}$, resulting in $e^{i\theta} = 1$. $c_j$ is the fermionic annihilation operator acting on the ${j\mathrm{th}}$ site.
 We write a particle-hole symmetric (PHS) form of the Hamiltonian through the Bogoliubov-deGennes (BdG) Hamiltonian:

-$H_{\mathrm{N}}$ is the Hamiltonian for a normal wire and $\Delta$ is the $p$-wave pairing amplitude between particles and holes.
+$H_{\mathrm{NW}}$ is the Hamiltonian for a normal wire and $\Delta$ is the $p$-wave pairing amplitude between particles and holes.
 For more details see App.~\ref{appendix:ParticleHoleSymmetry}.
-We model the Kitaev nanowire as a 1D tight binding chain that consists of 50 sites with the on-site potential $\mu$ and $p$-wave pairing amplitude $\Delta$ as adjustable parameters.
+Following Chen \textit{et al.}\cite{Chen2014} we model the Kitaev nanowire as a 1D tight binding chain that consists of 50 sites with the on-site potential $\mu$ and $p$-wave pairing amplitude $\Delta$ as adjustable parameters.
+The essential physics studied here remains unchanged with the length of the chain, so long as the chain is long enough such that the groundstate wavefunctions do not overlap, as is the requirement for topologically non-trivial MZMs.
 To calculate the electrical response of the 1D Kitaev nanowire we couple it to normal leads on either side and apply an NEGF technique, as is described in Sec.~\ref{sec:wire_negf}.

 The Kitaev Hamiltonian has three different regimes which are of interest to us here, these are the topologically trivial, the topologically non-trivial, and the superconducting regime.
 The different model parameters for each of these regimes are summarized in Tab.~\ref{tab:regimes}, where we also list parameters for the normal (non-superconducting) regime.
 Fig.~\ref{fig:1dchain_spectrum_delta1} shows how the eigenspectrum of this Hamiltonian depends on the value of $\mu/t$.
 In this figure we see the separation of the topologically trivial and non-trivial regimes at approximately $\mu/t = 2$.
 When $\mu/t < 2$ the system is topologically non-trivial and we have a degenerate ground state at $E/t = 0$.
 In the topologically trivial regime, when $\mu/t > 2$, the ground state of the system is no longer degenerate, nor does it appear at $E/t = 0$.